HassanT06/WebProjectsPractice/README.md

 -Javascript ✓

 -React ✓

-THE FOLLOWING I HAVE BEGUN LEARNING BUT HAVE MOVED TO A DIFFERENT REPOSITORY:
--MySQL

--PHP

--Laravels

 ------------------
 ------------------
 The learning process for these technologies typically begins with tutorials and then working on referenced projects without assistance.